Fulwood, Lancashire: Politics

 Following the Boundary Commission for England's review of parliamentary representation in Lancashire, the Boundary Commission moved the whole of Fulwood into a new constituency of Wyre and Preston North from the 2010 General Election.

-Following a further boundary review completed in 2023, Fulwood is again split between parliamentary constituences, with Greyfriars and Sharoe Green being moved into a revised Ribble Valley constituency and the rest of Fulwood being included in the Preston constituency.
+Following a further boundary review completed in 2023, Fulwood is again split between parliamentary constituencies, with Greyfriars and Sharoe Green being moved into a revised Ribble Valley constituency and the rest of Fulwood being included in the Preston constituency.
 These changes took effect for the 2024 General Election.